tranquanghao708/WriteUp-Pwn/WriteUp-submit-task/pie/WriteUp.md

 **Different PIE between ASLR?**

-- basically it intimate but PIE for changing the binary support ASLR also about ASLR for randomizing address after it ran or in the process executing
+- basically they are closely related but PIE for changing the binary support ASLR also about ASLR for randomizing address after it ran or in the process executing

 **How to recognize binary PIE and binary without PIE?**